verseles/xpm/README.md

 # xpm - uniX Package Manager

-## This project aims to make easier to install software in any distro unix-like.
+### Package manager that aims to make easier to install software in any distro unix-like.
+## Our key values
+- Easy to install
+- Easy to update
+- Easy to create new installers
+- Include all popular distros
+- Use containers for builds
+- Fallbacks for native pm
+## Installation

+## Usage

 ## LICENSE